Wintermute0110/Wintermute0110.github.io/LKESG/Linux-gamepad-configuration.md

 [ 1177.880532] input: Generic X-Box pad as /devices/pci0000:00/0000:00:1d.0/usb2/2-1/2-1.7/2-1.7:1.0/input/input6
 ```

-Linux detects this joystick as a Generic X-Box pad.
+In this case Linux detects this joystick as a Generic X-Box pad.
+The kernel driver for this Logitech Joystick is `xpad`.

-In Ubuntu (and Debian) the package <command>joystick</command> provides some console tools to map the joystick buttons and to calibrate the joystick.
-There is also a graphical calibration tool in package <command>jstest-gtk</command>.
+In Ubuntu and Debian the package `joystick` provides some console tools to test and calibrate your joystick.

-Executing
+There is also a graphical calibration tool in package `jstest-gtk`.

+Executing:

 ```
 $ jstest /dev/input/js0
 ```